The Museum's lighting was created by the artist and lighting visual artist, Yann Kersalé

 Through its Fondation created in 1987, EDF acts to develop patronage initiatives in the world of culture, involving particularly the enhancement of heritage.

 EDF wanted to lend its support to the musée du quai Branly and associate its name with the museum's lighting.
-The Fondation EDF is now a member of the Founding Patrons' Circle of the museum and is assisting in the emergence of the Institution.
+The Fondation EDF is now a member of the Founding Patrons' Circle of the Museum and is assisting the institution's emergence.

-Highlighting of a Moai head in the heart of the museum
+Drawing attention to a Moai head in the heart of the Museum

-The Fondation EDF carries out work focused on the solidarity that is as much societal as environmental.
-Its sponsorship reflects and valorizes the diversity brought to the work in nature and in our societies.
+The Fondation EDF carries out solidarity work that is as much societal as it is environmental.
+Its sponsorship reflects and values the diversity that is at work in nature and in our societies.

 In 2008, it dedicated an exhibition to Easter Island in its Cultural Space in Paris.
-In the extension of this demonstration that permitted a broad public to discover this civilization, its history, and its heritage, it today has the pleasure of bringing its support to the presentation of Moai head, an exceptional object of world heritage, in the entry hall of the musée du quai Branly.
+As a follow-up to this demonstration - which allowed a broad public to discover the civilization, its history and its heritage - it has the pleasure of supporting the presentation of a Moai head, an exceptional object of world heritage, in the entry hall of the musée du quai Branly.

-Upon the occasion of this commitment the Fondation EDF had filmed the transport and installation operations of the Moai head, and interviewed Stéphane Martin, President of the musée du quai Branly.
+Upon the occasion of this commitment the Fondation EDF filmed the transport and installation operations of the Moai head and interviewed Stéphane Martin, President of the musée du quai Branly.
 Discover these two videos below:

 Interview de Stéphane Martin sur la volonté du musée de représenter et faire connaitre toutes les cultures non occidentales ; EDF est un grand mécène depuis l'ouverture du musée, avec la mise en lumière du jardin.